The politicians in Des Moines like to talk about Iowa’s low unemployment rate. They say our economy is great.

 Working people have been getting beaten up for too long.
 And our elected officials have done too little to stand up and fight for them.

-That’s why I’m exploring a run for Governor of Iowa.
+That’s why I’m running for Governor of Iowa.

 I’m focused on a bold, progressive agenda that puts the needs of hard-working Iowans first.